Yes, you can cook sunflower heads and buds. They're a bit of an acquired taste, and you won't be finding them in a grocery store.

 Until I was twenty something, the only edible part of sunflower I knew was salty, musty seeds in plastic packets.
 They're so much more though.
-Fresh seeds are great to cook with, and their high oil content makes them *almost* a seamless substitute for pine nuts in things like pesto, which is great for saving a couple bucks.
+Fresh seeds are great to cook with.
+The high oil content makes them a good substitute for pine nuts in recipes like pesto.

-Last year I discovered you can eat the unopened flowers themselves.
+Years ago I discovered you can eat the unopened sunflowers themselves.
 I was walking through the garden in mid-summer when I noticed green, unopened sunflowers.
-I keep a look out for formations of young growth on plants a.k.a meristematic tissue/meristems, and I couldn't get over how much the unopened sunflower buds looked like artichokes.
+I keep a look out young growth on plants.
+I couldn't get over how much the unopened sunflower buds looked like artichokes.

 A quick google and voila, there was plenty of information from gardeners on eating sunflower buds.
-I'd love to know more about indigenous uses too, as later in 2017 my friend Sean Sherman shared a recipe for braising sunflower heads in his book that won the James Beard award: The Souix Chef's Indigenous Kitchen.
+I'd love to know more about indigenous uses too.
+My friend Sean Sherman shared a recipe for braising sunflower heads in his book The Souix Chef's Indigenous Kitchen.

 I would guess that Hidatsa and other agrarian people's may have cooked these similarly, but that's speculation on my part.
 Chef Daniel Humm of Eleven Madison Park also cooks sunflowers like this, as one of his signature dishes.